 1) By Air

 The main Swiss airports are in Zurich, Geneva and Bern, in that order.
 There are also international airports in Lugano and Basel.
 Since the collapse of the national air carrier Swiss Air, SWISS is the new national air carrier.
 SWISS also does internal flights, along with FlyBaboo and Darwin Airlines.
+Once you've arrived, our Switzerland car rental service provides access to onward transport.

 2) By Land